 The Best Climbing Approach Shoes for Women Review

 What are the best women's climbing approach shoes available?
 As always, here at OutdoorGearlab we took a group of the best selling models out there to directly compare them and put them through the toughest trials and tribulations so we can report how they stack up.
 From the High Sierra to the Tetons, we hiked in them, we carried heavy packs for miles, we climbed up in them, we climbed down in them, and we got them wet and muddy.
-We rated six pairs on their performance in five categories – climbing ability, comfort, support, weight, and durability.
+We rated five pairs on their performance in five categories – climbing ability, comfort, support, weight, and durability.
 So if you're in the market for women's shoes, read and explore our review and find out how these shoes really perform.

 Read the full review below >